nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 # [**1.
 How To Use This Guide**](#table-of-contents)

-This user guide provides information to assist you in using **GoMedic** based on which features you are most interested in.
+This user guide provides information to assist you in using **GoMedic** based on the features that you are most interested in.
 The user guide is sectioned such that each chapter [has](#table-of-contents) an
 * **Overview** : Explains what the feature does and provides some important reminders about the notations used in that particular chapter
 * **Features** : List of commands available within that section